Dog Plasters - Can You Use Plasters on Dogs?

 No matter how much you try to protect them.
 The furry family members in your household are no exception, and so it is equally important to learn how to best care for them in the event of an accident.

-Band-Aids play a critical role in covering wounds, but can you use spray plaster on dogs?
+Band-Aids play a critical role in covering wounds, but can you spray plaster on dogs?

 Can You Use Spray Plaster on Dogs?

-You can use spray plasters on dogs to cover open wounds.
-Unprotected wounds can become infected quickly.
-With a spray-on plaster, the injury is covered with an elastic and air-permeable film.
+You can use spray plasters on dogs to cover open wounds to ensure they don't become infected quickly.
+The injury is covered with an elastic and air-permeable film with a pet plaster spray.
 The spray dressing protects against contamination and other harmful environmental influences.

 Animals are, by and large, resilient creatures that require less care for their non-life-threatening wounds.
 Even so, dogs and cats are just as susceptible to infections, bruising, blisters, and other painful problems caused by seemingly minor injuries, so treating these with some TLC will do both of you a lot of good.